FraunhoferIVI/helyos_agent_slim_simulator/README.md

 # helyos_agent_slim_simulator

-It simulates an agent in helyOS framework.
-It can be used for front-end development or to test path planning algorithms.
+It simulates an agent in the helyOS framework.
+It can be used for front-end development or for testing path planning algorithms.

 ## Getting started

 Run with the default settings:
 ```
-docker run agent_helyos_slim_simulator
+docker run helyosframework/agent_helyos_slim_simulator
 ```

 Or use a docker-compose as shown in `/example/docker-compose.yml`.